Fort Worth City Council

 Council members are elected from the district in which they reside, with the exception of the mayor who is elected at large.
 The mayor is the official head of the city's government and represents Fort Worth on ceremonial occasions.
 The mayor is a voting member of the City Council, presides over council meetings, and represents the council to the public.
 The mayor may respond to citizen concerns by appointing special committees to address particular issues.
 Council members and the mayor are elected for two years terms, after which they must step down or run for re-election.
 In the absence of the mayor, the mayor pro tem presides over council meetings.

 Duties of the council also include setting the tax rate, approving the budget, planning for capital improvements, adopting all city ordinances, selecting citizens to serve on boards and commissions, and approving major land transactions, purchases and contracts.

 Find your district

 Use the address lookup tool to find your district.
 Individual district maps are available on council district pages.

-Council meetings, which are open to the public, are conducted at 7 p.m. on the first and second Tuesdays of the month and 10 a.m. on the remaining Tuesdays in the Council Chamber at City Hall, 1000 Throckmorton St., unless otherwise posted.
+Council meetings, which are open to the public, are conducted three times a month at 7 p.m.
+Tuesdays in the Council Chamber at City Hall, 1000 Throckmorton St., unless otherwise posted.

-Pre-Council sessions begin at 3 p.m. on the days of evening meetings and at 8:30 a.m.on the days of morning meetings in the Pre-Council Chamber at City Hall, 1000 Throckmorton St., unless otherwise posted.
+Pre-Council sessions begin at 3 p.m. on meeting days in the Pre-Council Chamber at City Hall, 1000 Throckmorton St., unless otherwise posted.